Application history of 3D scanning: solving various tasks in real production facilities

 3D scanning allows jewelers to significantly speed up the jewelry production process, which is important with the modern pace of life and great competition.
-Jewelry workshops simply cannot afford to spend time and labor resources fulfilling orders, while realizing that there will be few customers willing to overpay for manual labor.
+Jewelry workshops simply cannot afford to spend time and labor resources fulfilling orders, while realizing that there will be few customers who are willing to overpay for manual labor.
 3D modeling followed by cutting a wax model on a CNC machine helps save manufacturing time, which means it allows you to do more work.

+A regular customer of RangeVision, Mousson jewelry studio creates jewelry in a modern and classic style.
 The masters of Mousson Atelier have modern and high-tech jewelry production, therefore, at certain stages they also use the RangeVision PRO 2M 3D scanner.
-Its equipment includes 25 mm lenses, a turntable and a 40x40 mm calibration field for scanning small objects.
+Its equipment includes 25 mm lenses, a turntable and a 40×40 mm calibration field for scanning small objects.
+You can view interactive 3D models of jewelry from the Mermaid line made using the RangeVision PRO 2M 3D scanner.

 How does the process of creating jewelry from Mousson Atelier work?
 We are ready to lift the veil of secrecy!
 In this article, we will tell you how to create 3D models of Mousson Atelier jewelry using the RangeVision PRO 2M 3D scanner.
+The decoration in the photo is made of translucent green wax, so it is coated with a special matting spray before scanning.
+This procedure avoids the refraction of light, which can lead to distortion in the model.
+In order to fix the object in the center of the turntable, the craftsmen use plasticine.

 After scanning the object from one side, the jeweler turns it over so as to digitize the rest of its sections, which are not visible from above.
 Subsequently, these fragments will be automatically combined in the RangeVision ScanCenter program, which is bundled with any RangeVision 3D scanner and is designed for fast processing of scan results.